LukaTV939/OpenSteamClient/CONTRIBUTING.md

 ## Footnote by Rosentti
 This is my first open-source project that I've led.
-I may make some mistakes or bad decisions every now and then and if that's the case feel free to suggest and correct :)
+I may make some mistakes or bad decisions every now and then and if that's the case feel free to suggest and assist :)